EmuDeck/emudeck.github.io/docs/controls-and-hotkeys/steamos/hotkeys.md

 #### Cemu (Wii U)
 [Back to the Top](#hotkeys-table-of-contents)

-Cemu comes with a Steam Input profile for Hotkeys.
-Activate the Steam Input profile by clicking the `Game Controller` icon in `Game Mode`, change the template to `Emudeck - Cemu`.
+mGBA comes with a Steam Input profile for Hotkeys.
+Activate the Steam Input profile by clicking the `Game Controller` icon in `Game Mode`, change the template to `EmuDeck - Controller Hotkeys`.
 The hotkeys below can only be used if you have the Steam Input profile active.

 {{ read_csv('cemu-hotkeys.csv') }}